iPhonz/particle-system/README.md

 ## Features

 - Interactive particles that follow the mouse cursor
-- Stylish background image with modern aesthetics
+- Vibrant red background with modern aesthetics
 - Real-time controls for customizing the particle behavior
 - Adjustable parameters:
   - Particle count